Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 		– key responsibilities (any driver following directly from the domain’s primary driver)
 		– dependencies and external constraints (drivers relating to other domains or to the environment beyond the organization) that constrain the delegatees’ autonomy

->Governance in an organization (or a domain within it) is the process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.
->
->Operations is doing the work and organizing day-to-day activities within
-the constraints defined through governance.